MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-cs.md

 ## Implement the IWidgetProvider methods

 In the next few sections, we'll implement the methods of the **IWidgetProvider** interface.
-The helper method **UpdateWidget** that is called in several of these method implementations which will be shown later in this article.
+The helper method **UpdateWidget** that is called in several of these method implementations will be shown later in this article.

 > [!NOTE]
 > Objects passed into the callback methods of the **IWidgetProvider** interface are only guaranteed to be valid within the callback.
 You should not store references to these objects because their behavior outside of the context of the callback is undefined.

 ## CreateWidget

-The widget host calls [CreateWidget](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.iwidgetprovider.createwidget) when the user has enabled one of your app's widgets in the widget host.
+The widget host calls [CreateWidget](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.iwidgetprovider.createwidget) when the user has pinned one of your app's widgets in the widget host.
 First, this method gets the ID and name of the associated widget and adds a new instance of our helper structure, **CompactWidgetInfo**, to the collection of enabled widgets.
 Next, we send the initial template and data for the widget, which is encapsulated in the **UpdateWidget** helper method.

 ```csharp
 // WidgetProvider.cs